PaNOSC-ViNYL/ase/doc/ase/gui/basics.rst

 Interactive use
 ---------------

-The :program:`ag` program can also be launched directly from a Python script or interactive session:
+The :program:`ase-gui` program can also be launched directly from a Python script or interactive session:

 >>> from ase import *